 Honestly, I’m pretty boring.
 Kinda lazy, very slow moving and laid back.
 I pass up too many opportunities because they just sound like a lot of extra work.
 I often admire the people I meet and wonder why it is that they think they can’t?

-I guess what I’m really trying to say here is that if even I can do something that seems as big and scary and challenging like moving to another country, you can do something big and brave and tough too.
+I guess, what I’m really trying to say here is that if even I can do something big and scary and challenging like moving to another country, you can do something big and brave and tough too.
 It’s not a special trait given to a select few people.
-Everyone is capable of pushing themselves like that if you know what you want–we just get stuck in the comfortable and the familiar.
+Everyone is capable of pushing themselves like that if you know what you want, we just get stuck in the comfortable and the familiar.
 We put off making that decision because it’s uncomfortable.

 But enough.
 I’m going to keep working hard and learn everything I can so I can finally put that fear to rest.
 I’m through holding myself back!
 It took a long time to get to this point, and I’ve made a lot of mistakes, but I also think that learning from our mistakes make us stronger.

 What scares you?
 What’s holding you back?
 Any tips or stories to inspire us all to be brave?
 Let’s have a chat and support group in these comments!
 Have the most fabulous day everyone!